TobiasPSP/doneland_sources/Components/Power/Power Supplies/USB/USB Triggers/README.md

 The **CH224K** is a low-cost USB Power Delivery (PD) sink controller designed to trigger and negotiate **fixed** voltages from USB-C power sources.
 It simulates **e-marker chips** and automatically detects VCONN, enabling requests for up to 100W (20V/5A) from compliant USB PD sources.

-It cannot be used to request **adjustable** voltages and has no *I2C* interface.
-This chip is used by the majority of simple and affordable *manual trigger boards*:
+*CH224K* cannot be used to request **adjustable** voltages (PPS) and has no *I2C* interface.
+This chip is used by the majority of simple and affordable *manual trigger boards* with fixed voltage steps:

 | Feature                    | Details                                                                 |